-Fig. 5: Construction of starting models derived from apparent resistivity ρ_a , centroid depth z^ , and apparent depth d_a of a five-frequency HEM data set
+Fig. 5: Construction of starting models derived from apparent resistivity ρ_a , centroid depth z^ and apparent depth d_a of a five-frequency HEM data set

-The standard model (Siemon, 2006) contains as many layers as frequencies.
+The standard starting model (Siemon, 2006) is constructed with respect to the number of frequencies used, i. e., the number of layers is given and the model layers correspond to the apparent resistivities and centroid depths of each frequency.
 The layer resistivities are set equal to the apparent resistivities, the layer boundaries are chosen as the logarithmic mean of each two neighbouring centroid depth values.
-The standard starting model is constructed with respect to the number of frequencies used, i. e., the number of layers is given and the model layers correspond to the apparent resistivities and centroid depths of each frequency.
-The use of this kind of stating model enables the highest resolution, but also the highest sensitivity to calibration errors.
+The use of the standard starting model enables the highest resolution, but also the highest sensitivity to calibration errors.
 Therefore, a modified starting model is constructed having an arbitrary number of layers.
 The resistivities and depths of the first and last layers are derived from the apparent resistivities and centroid depths of the highest and lowest frequencies, respectively.
 These confining layer boundaries can be shifted upwards or downwards.
 The thicknesses of the intermediate layers increase linearly and the resistivities are picked from an apparent resistivity sounding curve at the corresponding layer centres (on a log scale).
 Optionally, a resistive cover layer may be used.
-The thickness of the cover layer is derived from the apparent depth d_a of the highest frequency.
-If this apparent depth value is less than a minimum layer thickness value, this value (e. g.
-0.5 m) is used.
+The thickness of the cover layer is derived from the apparent depth da of the highest frequency.
+If this apparent depth value is less than a minimum layer thickness value, the latter value (e. g., 0.5 m) is used.